singintime/background-task/README.md

-# background-task
+# batch-task

-Non-blocking iterative task, using the event loop to divide the iteration into smaller batches and schedule them for deferred execution.
+Performs iterative tasks in a non-blocking way, using the event loop to divide the iteration into smaller batches and schedule them for deferred execution.
 Particularly useful for low priority tasks made of simple and relatively fast operations, but applied over very large datasets.